 The pancreas is a very important gland in the human body located behind the stomach and part of the small intestine.
 One of the main functions of this organ is to release digestive enzymes into the small intestine and thus accelerate and facilitate food digestion.
-Another important function is releasing insulin and hormones into the bloodstream, which controls the transformation of food into energy and the glucose levels in the blood.
+Another important function is releasing insulin and hormones into the bloodstream, which control the transformation of food into energy and the glucose levels in the blood.

 Pancreatitis refers to pancreas inflammation.
 It can occur for many reasons and it is very important to treat it on time because when the pancreas is inflamed the digestive enzymes that it produces are activated before their release, which damage its own cells.

 Pancreatitis can be presented clinically in two forms, acute and chronic.
 The symptoms of each tend to be similar, but they have different timings, presentation and recovery processes.